Here are a few things you can do to reduce the risk of infections spreading, including washing your hands and cutting your nails.

 We use our hands for almost everything.
-So it’s no wonder why it’s one of the most common areas to pick up bacteria.
+So it’s no wonder why it’s one of the most common areas to pick up bacteria or viruses.

 From touching your pet to simply using a stapler in the office, most items or things anyone can touch will contain bacteria.